late to the party album rollout

 • Formation of moderator council and weekly check-in calls to discuss strategy for keeping members engaged

-Introduce irony: how the world sees the character: delusional, arrogant, unproven.
+Introduce irony and humor: how the world sees the character: delusional, arrogant, unproven.

 PHASE 3: BANK ACCOUNT